Azure/azure-functions-openapi-extension/docs/openapi-core.md

 ### `JsonPropertyAttribute` ###

 Properties decorated with `JsonPropertyAttribute` attribute class will use `JsonProperty.Name` value instead of their property names.
-In addition to this, if `JsonProperty.Required` property has `Required.Always` or `Required.DisallowNull`, the property will be recognised as the `required` field.
+In addition to this, if `JsonProperty.Required` property has `Required.Always` or `Required.AllowNull`, the property will be recognised as the `required` field.

 ### `JsonRequiredAttribute` ###